gavrilo-aleksic/trello-clone-js/README.md

 # Trello Clone App

-## Application is built on vanilla JS with the help of Webpack building tools.
+Clone of [Trello](https://trello.com/) application using [Trello Api](https://developer.atlassian.com/cloud/trello/rest/).
+Application is built on pure JS with the help of Webpack building tools for TS compilation.

 ### For running project locally, create .env.dev file with following keys: